Sphingolipid: Functions of mammalian sphingolipids

 Sphingolipids are commonly believed to protect the cell surface against harmful environmental factors by forming a mechanically stable and chemically resistant outer leaflet of the plasma membrane lipid bilayer.
 Certain complex glycosphingolipids were found to be involved in specific functions, such as cell recognition and signaling.
 Cell recognition depends mainly on the physical properties of the sphingolipids, whereas signaling involves specific interactions of the glycan structures of glycosphingolipids with similar lipids present on neighboring cells or with proteins.

 Recently, simple sphingolipid metabolites, such as ceramide and sphingosine-1-phosphate, have been shown to be important mediators in the signaling cascades involved in apoptosis, proliferation, stress responses, necrosis, inflammation, autophagy, senescence, and differentiation.
 Ceramide-based lipids self-aggregate in cell membranes and form separate phases less fluid than the bulk phospholipids.
 These sphingolipid-based microdomains, or "lipid rafts" were originally proposed to sort membrane proteins along the cellular pathways of membrane transport.
 At present, most research focuses on the organizing function during signal transduction.

 Sphingolipids are synthesized in a pathway that begins in the ER and is completed in the Golgi apparatus, but these lipids are enriched in the plasma membrane and in endosomes, where they perform many of their functions.
 Transport occurs via vesicles and monomeric transport in the cytosol.
-Sphingolipids are virtually absent from mitochondria and the ER, but constitute a 20-35 molar fraction of plasma membrane lipids.
+Sphingolipids are virtually absent from mitochondria and the ER, but constitute a 20-35 molar percentage of plasma membrane lipids.

 In experimental animals, feeding sphingolipids inhibits colon carcinogenesis, reduces LDL cholesterol and elevates HDL cholesterol.